List of minor Hebrew Bible figures, A–K: Adin

 Adin (Hebrew עָדִין) was the head of a family who returned from Babylon with Zerubbabel in Ezra 2:15, 8:6.

 However, according to Nehemiah 7:20, his descendants were 655, that is, completely divergent from the descendants in Ezra as 454.
 He is also found in Nehemiah 10:17 as one who signed Nehemiah's covenant.

-Adina

-In 1 Chronicles 11:42, Adina (Hebrew עֲדִינָא lit.
-Slender) is listed as one of the "mighty men" of David's army.
-Adina was the son of a chief of the Reubenites named Shiza.

 Adino

 Adino (Hebrew עֲדִינוֹ) was an Eznite and one of David's mighty men found in 2 Samuel 23:8..
 He is identified with Jashobeam and the name does not occur in other translations in the Bible.
 Ginsburg offers a corrected form taken substantially from the parallel passage in 1 Chronicles 11:11: "Jashobeam a son of a Hachmonite, chief of the captains; he lifted up his spear."
 This is plausible, and is very generally accepted, and eliminates the names Adino and Eznite, which do not occur elsewhere in the Bible.
 Some of the facts are against this.
 The Septuagint has the names Adino and Eznite.
 The Latin finds no proper names in the passage, but so translates the words as to presuppose the Hebrew text as we have it.
 It may be a case for suspended judgment.